hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 direction, locally, everywhere.
 This is evidently so, but it does not explain the asymmetry between time and space; it simply bakes it into the geometry.
+Is there a more fundamental way of explaining the asymmetry?
 The statistical mechanic says: *because entropy*.
 Roughly speaking, a system with many parts changes in an effectively random way, and it will tend towards the most likely outcomes.